hknutsen/monokai-modern-theme/CONTRIBUTING.md

 ## Color palette

+This theme has the goal of using a minimal color palette.

-Syntax highlighting based on the Monokai Pro color scheme:
+Syntax highlighting colors based on the Monokai Pro color scheme:

 | Color | Description | Scope |
 | - | - | - |